j19sch/testcraftcamp/index.md

 ### Virtual you say?

-Our first virtual editiion in September 2020 was a success, so let's do it again!
+Our first virtual edition in September 2020 was a success, so let's do it again!
 Read all about how it is organised [here](event-format).

 ### How can I get a ticket?